How to Roast Pumpkin Seeds (Plus Health Benefits)

 - You can also roast pumpkin seeds in a frying pan or wok, but you must constantly stir the seeds to avoid burning them; use a medium-low flame for roasting this way.

 - Optional: Instead of just soaking the pumpkin seeds, I read some people measure the number of seeds they have to determine the amount of salt to add to the water.
 For instance, for every 1/2 cup of seeds use 2 cups of water + 1 tablespoon of salt.

 Pumpkin and Pumpkin Seed History

 - Archeologists believe pumpkins originated in North or Central America because squash seeds were found in Mexico that were dated to between 5500-7000 B.C.

 - Pumpkins were named "isqoutm squash" by the Native Americans.

-- "Curcurbita pepo" is the scientific name for pumpkin.
+- "Cucurbita pepo" is the scientific name for pumpkin.

 - Pumpkins belong to the gourd family,"Curcurbitaceae"; this includes all varieties of squash and cucumbers.

 - Pumpkin strips were dried and woven into mats by Native Americans.

 - Native Americans used pumpkins to make pie crust, instead of pie.